JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Mountain_Building.md

 </figure>

-The Urantia Papers associate the processes of mountain building and drifting continents as being responsible for the chain of mountains on the west coast of the Americas reaching from Alaska to the bottom of South America. ([UB 60:3.2](/en/The_Urantia_Book/60#p3_2))
+The Urantia Papers associate the processes of mountain building and drifting continents as being responsible for the chain of mountains on the west coast of the Americas reaching from Alaska to the bottom of South America. (<a id="a36_224"></a>[UB 60:3.2](/en/The_Urantia_Book/60#p3_2))

 Modern readers probably do not give the statement a passing thought.
 But until the mid-1950’s and even later, continental drift was classified as a no-go heresy amongst the great majority of geologists.
 So why did the hypothetical committee of experts include it as a major factor for mountain building?